Truthful Mechanisms for Competing Submodular Processes

 We now describe the way in which we construct distribution $M[a,b]$, given distributions $M[a',b']$ for all $a'+b' < a+b$.
-We first consider two distributions: the first selects a sequence according to $M[a-1,b]$ and appends an 'A', and the second selects a sequence according to $M[a,b-1]$ and appends a 'B'.
+We consider two distributions: the first selects a sequence according to $M[a-1,b]$ and appends an 'A', and the second selects a sequence according to $M[a,b-1]$ and appends a 'B'.
 Call these two distributions $D_1$ and $D_2$, respectively.
 What we would like to do is find some $\alpha$, $0 \leq \alpha \leq 1$, such that if we choose from distribution $D_1$ with probability $\alpha$ and distribution $D_2$ with probability $1 - \alpha$, then the resulting combined distribution (for $M[a,b]$) will satisfy $w^A(a,b) \geq w^A(a-1,b)$ and $w^B(a,b) \geq w^B(a,b-1)$.
 Of course, this combined distribution may have support of size up to $6$ ($3$ from $D_1$ and $3$ from $D_2$) but we will show that it can be pruned to a distribution with the same expected influence for agents $A$ and $B$, with at most $3$ permutations in its support.

 Our main technical result, Theorem \ref{lem:monotone2}, demonstrates that an appropriate value of $\alpha$, as described in the process sketched above, is guaranteed to exist and can be found efficiently.